ayanchak1508/HACK_Assembler/README.md

 # HACK_Assembler
 This is Assembler written in C++ to convert Assembly level Programs to Machine Code for the HACK Computer Architecture.

-Prof.Shimon Schocken and Prof.Noam Nisan, are the creators of the Hack language and computer architecture designed for the Nand2Tetris Course
+Prof.Shimon Schocken and Prof.Noam Nisan, are the creators of the Hack language and computer architecture designed for the Nand2Tetris Course.
 For more details, please check out: https://www.nand2tetris.org/

 # Instructions for Use